-You may report changes, such as updating your BC address, adding or removing a family member, updating/correcting personal information, updating status in Canada, to your self-administered MSP account using the online Request MSP Account Change, or Fill, Print and Mail the paper MSP Account Change Form attached with required documents.
+You may report changes, such as updating your BC address, adding or removing a family member, updating/correcting personal information, updating status in Canada, to your self-administered MSP account using the online Request MSP Account Change tool, or Fill, Print and Mail the paper MSP Account Change Form attached with required documents.
 Follow the instruction here if you're enrolled under a group plan administered by your employer, union or pension plan.
-More information about MSP account changes is available here.
+More information about Managing Your MSP account is available here.